kr-bennett/20.440_ClassProject/README.md

 -   Preliminary figure of a Heatmap of gene expression of the top 500 genes across 3186 cell samples (**Heatmap.png**) [*generated for PSET4*]

 ## Installation
-Code in this repository was completely written by Kimberly Bennett in Python using the Jupyter Notebooks web-based application and figures were generated with this code.
+Code in this repository was completely written by Kimberly Bennett in Python using the Jupyter Notebooks web-based application for Windows and figures were generated with this code.
 Both python scripts and juptyer notebook files are uploaded for use.

 Download Jupyter Notebooks here: https://jupyter.org/

-Download PyCharm (for Python) here: https://www.jetbrains.com/pycharm/download/#section=windows
+Download PyCharm (for Python in Windows) here: https://www.jetbrains.com/pycharm/download/#section=windows